franciscolobo/KOMODO2/cran-comments.md

 ## Changes and notes
 * Maintenance update.
-Added a single convenience function to help users retrieve an associated *Perl* script for data preparation directly from the R prompt, without having to download it from the Github repository.
+* Added a single convenience function to help users retrieve an associated *Perl* script for data preparation directly from the R prompt, without having to download it from the Github repository.
+* Minor changes in README and documentation updates.

 ## R CMD check results
 * 0 errors | 0 warnings | 0 notes ; R CMD check succeeded